IBMDevConnect/TelcoChatBot/README.md

-# Build a Telco Conversation Dashboard application using Bluemix & Watson Services
+# Build a Telco Conversation Dashboard application using IBM Cloud & Watson Services

 ## Overview

-This application demonstrates how the Bluemix Conversation service can be used to build a simple on-board telco chat application.
+This application demonstrates how the Watson Conversation service can be used to build a simple on-board telco chat application.

 * We will learn and understand how to integrate the Conversation, Discovery and Cloudant services.

-Following services are used from Bluemix:
+Following services are used from IBM Cloud:
-1. Watson Conversation
+1. Watson Conversation Service
-2. Watson Cloudant
+2. Cloudant NoSQLDB Database Service
-3. Watson Discovery
+3. Watson Discovery Service

 See the app [demo](http://conversation-demo.mybluemix.net/)